Account-based marketing at SAP

 I prepared a business case for purchasing the D&B data.
 This was approved and the data was delivered on CD.
 The next step was to work with IT and get new placeholders added to the Customer Master Data records.
 This method allowed us to use the unique Duns Number which identified each 1784 Dataset, and perform a batch upload to enrich the customer data.

 In practice matching the Master Data record IDs in SAP’s systems to the D&B Number revealed multiple problems with internal data quality: duplicate records, inaccuracies, incompleteness, variations in naming and spelling.
-A home-made tool achieved 80% matching on the first pass; the remaining 20% had to be manually checked and verified.
+The IT team created a tool in-house, that achieved 80% matching on the first pass; the remaining 20% had to be manually checked and verified.
 This phase was a classic lesson in the importance, cost and value of data quality.
 Once completed however, the matching ensured the smooth, fast integration of fresh data.
 But we also learned that data quality has to be addressed as an ongoing process, too.

 Going for gold – 1.000.000 company records